sharon0812/Shaz-Gallery/README.md

 ## Features
 * Images being displayed according to the time posted.
+* Search to look for image by location or category
+* Modal to display images details
+* Image links

 ## Setup installation
 * Clone the repository from github.